zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/index.rst

 situation, which can be done by setting ``CONFIG_TFM_SCHEDULE_WHEN_NS_INTERRUPTED`` to 1.
-This could be done if the NSPE is known to be a simple, single-threaded application or if non-secure interrupts cannot pre-empt the SPE, for example.
+This could be done if the NSPE is known to be a simple, single-threaded application or if non-secure interrupts cannot preempt the SPE, for example.

 **********************************
 Integration with non-Cmake systems